On $\mu$-Sondow Numbers: Introduction

-The mysterious behavior observed by Sondow of the primary pseudoperfect numbers modulo 288 is also observed in the Giuga numbers \cite{foroGiuga}.
-The 12 first Giuga numbers, when reduced modulo 288, give us the following sequence: which, except for repetitions, is an arithmetic sequence of difference $ (- 36) $ and the number of repetitions matches the number of Giuga numbers with identical number of factors.
+The behavior modulo 288 of the primary pseudoperfect numbers observed by Sondow is somewhat reproduced in the context of Giuga numbers.
+If we reduce the first twelve Giuga numbers modulo $288$, we get the following sequence.

+which, if we ignore the repetitions, is an arithmetic progression of difference $-36$.
+Moreover, the residue of a Giuga number modulo 288 seems to be closely related to the number of its prime factors.
+In fact, note that Giuga numbers with the same number of prime factors turn out to be equal when reduced modulo 288.
+Moreover, the 13th Giuga number is congruent to 66 modulo 288, and the fact that 102 is missing in the previous sequence might be related to the fact that no Giuga number with 9 prime factors is known.\footnote{See https://math.stackexchange.com/q/2432325}